grz0zrg/fbg/README.md

 FBGraphics (FBG) is a simple C 16, 24, 32 bpp graphics library with parallelism and custom rendering backend support (graphics API agnostic).

-The library come with two backend :
+The library come with three backend :
  * a Linux framebuffer rendering backend (bundled)
  * OpenGL backend which use the [GLFW](http://www.glfw.org/) library (available aside)
+ * OpenGL ES 2.0 backend for fbdev or Raspberry PI

 Features :